Al Wakrah: Visitor attractions

 A large quota of public parks and entertainment projects has been allocated for Al Wakrah.
 One of the most significant projects was Al Wakrah Heritage Village.
-The village includes Al Wakrah Souq, Al Wakrah Corniche and a gated mosque stretching over 3 km of waterfront next to Al Wakrah Port.
+The village includes Souq Al Wakrah, Al Wakrah Corniche, and a gated mosque stretching over 3 km of waterfront next to Al Wakrah Port.
 The village was first conceived of as part of the Al Wakrah Development Project, which was unveiled to the public in 2008.
 Six years after first being announced, the village officially opened in December 2014.
 There are more than a hundred shops in the souq selling traditional crafts as well as several restaurants.

-The construction of the Wakrah Mall, the multi-storeyed mall located opposite to Al Wakra Hospital, was tentatively dated for completion by the end of 2015.
-It was launched by the Ezdan Group.
+The construction of the Wakrah Mall, the multi-storeyed mall located opposite Al Wakra Hospital, was launched by the Ezdan Group.
+In December 2016, the mall was officially opened to the public, with over 40000 ft2 of retail space.

 Public beaches

-There are two main public beaches in the city, Al Wakrah Souq Beach and Al Wakrah Family Beach.
+There are two main public beaches in the city, Souq Al Wakrah Beach and Al Wakrah Family Beach.
 They are located a few minutes apart from each other.
-Al Wakrah Souq Beach was opened to the public in mid-2017 as a family-oriented beach which also caters to certain water sports.
-Initially the beach was free of charge but this policy was revised to charge for specific activities.
+Souq Al Wakrah Beach was opened to the public in mid-2017 as a family-oriented beach which also caters to certain water sports.
+Initially, the beach was free of charge but this policy was revised to charge for specific activities.
 Also located on the beach is a large playground area, which was opened in 2018.
 The playground contains not only children's play equipment but also has facilities for playing football and volleyball.

 Al Wakrah Family Beach is one of the most popular beaches in the country.
 The beach is flat and has very low waters.
-Among the facilities here are a children's playground, barbecue pits, parking lots, changing rooms and a few gazebos.
+Among the facilities here are a children's playground, barbecue pits, parking lots, changing rooms, and a few gazebos.
 There is also an area to play football and volleyball.

-Souq Waqif Al Wakra
+Souq Al Wakrah

-Souq Al Wakra or Al Wakra Old Market, was opened in 2014, and it is the located directly on wakra beach in the State of Qatar.
-The market building is a mixture between the past and the present.
-This market was designed with a heritage features.
-The design method is considered to be the old traditional buildings styles, as the houses are divided into groups of rooms, currently most of it are as commercial shops. this market was designed to take the form of the old popular house in Qatar.

-There are a group of restaurants that extend along the coast, and there are ships and boats with the old country style.

-Souq Al Wakra hotel is attached to the market and it is managed by Tivoli Hotels Group.
+Souq Al Wakrah was opened in late 2014, in conjunction with Qatar National Day.
+Situated directly on Al Wakrah Beach, the souq incorporates traditional architectural features and heritage elements, and includes both old-fashioned houses and commercial spaces.

+The market complex includes a variety of dining establishments situated along the coastline.
+There are also replica dhows installed on the shore.
+Adjacent to the market is the Souq Al Wakrah Hotel, established in 2018 and operated by the Tivoli Hotels Group.

+Al Wakrah Public Park

+Constructed in the mid-1980s, Al Wakrah Public Park was the city's first park.
+It is spread over an area of 47,000 square meters and is accessible through the Pearl Monument.
+Aside from containing cycling and pedestrian tracks, hundreds of trees belonging to native species have been planted throughout the park.